SAT Prep

 Other Information:

-• For parents saving pre-2023 paper-based SAT books or programs, THROW THEM into a recycling bin.
+• For parents saving 2023 or earlier paper-based SAT books or programs, THROW THEM AWAY or into a recycling bin.
 Outdated SAT guides teach incorrect information.
-Invest in Digital SAT instruction dated 2024 or later.
+Please invest in Digital SAT instruction dated 2024 or later.

 Additional Fee:

-• $35 for classroom activities, handouts, printed DESMOS Calculator guide, and online (Kahoot and Quizlet) practice activities.
+• $15 for classroom activities, handouts, online (Kahoot and Quizlet) practice activities, and a grammar rules packet.

 Instructor: Carolyn Graessle